mmackh/BaseComponents/README.md

 #### ProgressView
 <details>
-<summary>Able to display an indetermined progress spinner in different styles to indicate a loading state.
+<summary>Able to display a progress spinner in different styles to indicate a loading state.
 Blocks interaction of the underlying UI when visible.</summary>

 ##### First Steps
 Use the convenience method `showProgressView()` on any `UIView` to display a loading state.